CecoMilchev/transaction-watch-dog/README.md

 # transaction-watch-dog
 An application that tracks all ETH transactions through Infura.
 Accepts rule sets to execute and store transactions in rdb.

+> For a step-by-step walkthrough check out the [dedicated Walkthrough page](docs/WALKTHROUGH.md).

 ## Quick Start

 ### Prerequisites